Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: Numerical performance

-The predictive means and their 95\% credible intervals of the estimated latent functions for vote share and winning probability are plotted in Figure \ref{fig:vote}.
+The predictive means and their 95\% credible intervals of the estimated latent functions for vote share (based on GP2) and winning probability (based on GP1) are plotted in Figure \ref{fig:vote}.
 Both indicate unmistakable effects of incumbency advantage.
-The credible intervals for the winning probability estimation is considerably wider due to information loss caused by discretization of the responses.
+The credible intervals for the winning probability estimation is noticeably wider; this can be attributed to information loss caused by the reduction of a continuous response variable to a binary one.